In this section, we're going to learn how to use loops with

 # height: 68

-There are also a few built-in dictionary methods that give us
+There are a few dictionary methods that provide more flexibility when looping over a dictionary.

 for key in student.keys():